baulig/bugfree-octo-nemesis/README.md

 The `./scripts/build.rb` than you ran on the server also created an `app.config` file; copy it to the client, then you don't need to run the script there.

-Launch Xamarin Studio to build the project.
+Test tests require NUnit 2.6, due to the new `[TestCase]` attribute.
+There is `./scripts/setup-nunit.sh` which automatically downloads and unzips it into the `nunit` directory.
+Run that once, then launch Xamarin Studio to build the project.

+There is also `./scripts/run-tests.sh` which launches `nunit-console` to run the tests.